The ultimate guide to conversational marketing: all you need to know

 But what makes social commerce really powerful is the opportunity for real-time interaction with potential buyers.
 By responding instantly to customer queries, you can build trust in your brand, drive engagement, and ultimately boost your sales.

-So, what are the benefits of using conversational marketing automation, and how can you make it work for your business?
+So, what are the benefits of using conversational marketing, and how can you make it work for your business?

 Improved customer experience

 If you think that price is the deciding factor for consumers today, you’d be wrong.
 According to a McKinsey study, 70% of a customer’s journey is based on how the customer feels they are being treated.
 Conversational marketing puts customer experience at the forefront of your marketing plan, giving customers what they want, in a shorter amount of time, with much less fuss.